 King Charles coronation: Timings, schedule and key events

-Three days of events are taking place to mark the crowning of Charles as King
+Three days of ceremonies, parties and a concert to mark the historic day

 Coronation timetable: A schedule of times and events for King Charles’s crowning

-Here is a look at what else is happening day by day, in both the UK and US, and how the coronation celebrations will unfold.
+Here is a look at what is happening and how the coronation celebrations will unfold.

 Saturday 6 May